 Complement the rel=”next” / “prev” with a self-referencing rel=”canonical” link.
 So /category?page=4 should rel=”canonical” to /category?page=4.

-This is the recommended approach by Google, as pagination changes the page content and so is the master copy of that page.
+This is appropriate as pagination changes the page content and so is the master copy of that page.

 If the URL has additional parameters, include these in the rel=”prev” / “next” links, but don’t include them in the rel=”canonical”.